Adaymesa/CV/README.md

 #### Makers Academy (April 2016 to June 2016)

-A twelve week bootcamp focused on:
+A 12 week bootcamp focused on:

 * Pair programming
 * Object-orientated design